Webinars

 Register for our Upcoming Webinars

-Our new webinar series extends the training series by offering in-depth information on supporting people in recovery who are taking MOUDs.
+Our webinar series extends the training series by offering in-depth information on supporting people in recovery who are taking MOUDs.
 Webinars are held the third Tuesday of every month at 11 am PT/1 pm CT/2 pm ET.

-January – July 2026 Webinar Registration
+2026 Webinar Registration

 Read descriptions and register for individual webinars by opening the tabs below.

-January 20, 2026: Overdose Vulnerability and Service Needs Among People Experiencing Homelessness
+October 20: Overdose Vulnerability and Service Needs Among People Experiencing Homelessness

 People experiencing homelessness (PEH) face high risk of opioid-associated deaths and face barriers when accessing treatment and other services.
 This webinar reviews findings from studies examining the experiences of PEH who use drugs in San Francisco.
 Discussion will focus on the role of housing in overdose prevention and treatment, and challenges experienced by PEH when accessing substance use prevention, care, and treatment services.